soungl/myWebsite/content/home/about.md

 # Biography

-Daniel Lee is a professor of Economics and Data Analytics at Plymouth State University.
-His research interests include community economic development, macroeconomics, applied data analytics and tourism.
-He leads the development of the data analytics curriculum at Plymouth State University, which currently includes sports data analytics, financial analytics, and legal risk analytics.
+Daniel Lee holds a Ph.D. in economics and possesses years of consulting experience in performing detailed economic analyses for government, academic, and business organizations.
+He is known as the creator and the author of the North Country Economic Index.
+He served as the state's tourism research economist for the Division of Travel and Tourism Development.
+Daniel was also appointed by Governor Maggie Hassan to the New Hampshire Economic Development Advisory Council.
+He currently leads the development of the data analytics curriculum at Plymouth State University, which currently includes sports data analytics, financial analytics, and legal risk analytics.